-The author program checks the overall structure and the internal consistency of the authentication database.
-The author program checks for the correctness of entries within each database and also checks related fields in other databases.
+The authck program checks the overall structure and the internal consistency of the authentication database.
+The authck program checks for the correctness of entries within each database and also checks related fields in other databases.
 For example, it checks the protected password database entry for a user against the /etc/passwd file.

-You can specify the following arguments on the author command line:
+You can specify the following arguments on the authck command line:

-- -p Checks the protected password database and the /etc/passwd file to ensure that they are complete and that they agree with each other.
-It also checks the protected password database for reasonable values. - -t Checks the fields in the terminal control database for reasonable values. - -f Checks the file control database for syntax and value specification errors.
+-p Checks the protected password database and the /etc/passwd file to ensure that they are complete and that they agree with each other.
+It also checks the protected password database for reasonable values. -t Checks the fields in the terminal control database for reasonable values. -f Checks the file control database for syntax and value specification errors.
 Without this flag, entries with unknown authorizations, user names, and so on, are ignored.
-Typically these errors are typographical, such as "rooot" instead of "root," and the program attempts to guess the right value. - Verbose mode. - -a Performs the functions of -f, -p, -t, and -v.
+Typically these errors are typographical, such as "rooot" instead of "root," and the program attempts to guess the right value. -v Verbose mode. -a Performs the functions of $-f$ , $-p$ , $-t$ , and $-v$ .
 Provides program activity status during operation.

-The author program produces a report listing any discrepancies between the databases.
+The authck program produces a report listing any discrepancies between the databases.
 Compare the output of the program with the actual database entries and rectify any differences immediately.
 Problems typically occur because someone has manually updated one of the databases without making the corresponding change to the related databases.